 The UNTOLD Foundation is dedicated to educating young athletes and their families, coaches, and communities about the effects of traumatic brain injuries and the mental health issues that can result from either a single concussion or multiple sub-concussive events.

-Just over 7 years ago, Graham Thomas tragically lost his 17-year-old son Zander, an avid athlete and hockey player who was on the recovery trail from a concussion.
+Just over 9 years ago, Graham Thomas and his family tragically lost his 17-year-old son Zander, an avid athlete and hockey player who was on the recovery trail from a concussion.

 Graham discusses how his life has been impacted by the tragic loss of his son with one diagnosed concussion, and how he is working with the Concussion Legacy Foundation (CLF) to make a difference in educating communities. #MyLegacy